adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 This RFC is in an unusual position regarding feature gates.
 There are two existing gates:

-- `arbitrary_self_types` enables, roughly, the _semantics_ we're proposing, albeit [in a different way](#with-the-previous-arbitrary_self_types) and with support for raw pointers as self types.
+- `arbitrary_self_types` enables, roughly, the _semantics_ we're proposing, albeit [in a different way](#deref-based).
 It has been used by various projects.
 - `receiver_trait` enables the specific trait we propose to use, albeit without the `Target` associated type.
 It has only been used within the Rust standard library, as far as we know.

 Although we presumably have no obligation to maintain compatibility for users of the unstable `arbitrary_self_types` feature, we should consider the least disruptive way to stabilize this feature.

 Options are:

+* Use the `arbitrary_self_types` feature gate until we stabilize this.
+Remove the `receiver_trait` feature gate immediately.
+Later, stabilize this and remove `arbitrary_self_types` too.
 * Use the `receiver_trait` feature gate until we stabilize this.
 Remove the `arbitrary_self_types` feature gate immediately.
 Later, stabilize this and remove `receiver_trait` too.
-* Use the `arbitrary_self_types` feature gate until we stabilize this.
-Remove the `receiver_trait` feature gate immediately.
-Later, stabilize this and remove `arbitrary_self_types` too.
 * Invent a new feature gate.
 * Immediately stabilize this without any feature gate, and remove both `arbitrary_self_types` and `receiver_trait`

-It seems potentially confusing to alter the semantics of the already-used `arbitrary_self_types` feature gate, so this RFC proposes the first course of action.
+This RFC proposes the first course of action, since `arbitrary_self_types` is used externally and we think all currently use-cases should continue to work.

-We propose that this feature be available behind the `receiver_trait` feature gate for two releases, prior to being fully stabilized.
-That should allow enough time for existing users of `arbitrary_self_types` to adapt and report any concerns.
+We propose that this feature be available behind the `arbitrary_self_types` feature gate for two releases, prior to being fully stabilized.
+That should give time for any problems with our `Receiver`-based implementation to be reported.

 # Future possibilities
 [future-possibilities]: #future-possibilities